dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:7-13 %}

-Now, we need to add the CSS selectors that will provide the rules for rendering this view's elements.
-Open up the `worker.css` file in `src/styles` and update it as follows:
+Now, we need to update the CSS selectors that will provide the rules for rendering the updated widget.
+Edit `worker.css` as follows:

-{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lines:8-39 lang:css %}
+{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}

-We also need to update the CSS selector for the front view, by changing the selector from `css.worker` to `css.workerFront`.

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:25-43 %}

 Finally, we need to update the `render` method to choose between the two rendering methods.
 To do that, add a private field to the class: